 Normocalcemic Primary Hyperparathyroidism

 Normocalcemic primary hyperparathyroidism (NPHPT) occurs when a patient’s parathyroid hormone level is elevated but their calcium level is within normal range.
 While this condition isn’t well observed or understood by many in the medical community, Tampa General Hospital’s Parathyroid & Thyroid Institute is making strides and providing the greatest options in care to patients.
 In fact, no surgeons operating today at any other hospital in the world perform more parathyroid procedures than TGH’s surgeons.
-In fact, our high level of care is the reason Tampa General Hospital is recognized as One of the Nation's Best Hospitals for Ear, Nose & Throat by U.S. News & World Report 2023-24.
+In fact, our high level of care is the reason Tampa General Hospital is recognized as One of the Nation's Best and Highest Ranked Hospital in Florida for Ear, Nose & Throat.

 The parathyroid glands are four small, rice-shaped structures located behind the thyroid at the base of the neck that help regulate the body’s calcium levels.
 Primary hyperparathyroidism occurs when one or more parathyroid glands becomes abnormal and triggers an overproduction of parathyroid hormone (PTH), causing blood calcium levels to rise (a problem known as hypercalcemia).
 NPHPT is considered by some professionals to be an early form of primary hyperparathyroidism, as it is found before blood calcium levels are impacted by PTH overproduction.